vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 The classification is depicted in Fig.3.
 <p><img src="qTheoryArchitectureEn.png" alt="" /></p>
 Figure 3.
 The classification of a queueing system in UML2 SP<br/>
 Further we shall discuss new frames and new concepts.<br/>
 #### Scheme of queueing system
-The Containers package define **schemes** of queueing systems.In our classification exist one scheme.
+The "Containers" package define **schemes** of queueing systems.In our classification exist one scheme.
 #### Work site
-A ItemOfList frame define **Work site** concept, i.e. cell to service, and links between them.
+A "ItemOfList" frame define **Work site** concept, i.e. cells to service, and links between them.
 It is a *configuration space* of system.
 #### Taxonomy
-The Abstract classes package define **taxonomy** of queueing systems and consist three abstract classes.
+The "Abstract classes" package define **taxonomy** of queueing systems and consist three abstract classes.
 #### G/G/s queueing system
-The DirectAccessComposite frame define **G/G/s** queuing system concept.
+The "DirectAccessComposite" frame define **G/G/s** queuing system concept.
 The frame has "queue" slot.
 It is definition of queue as in Fig.1.
 #### Multiphase queuing system
-The SequentialAccessComposite frame defines **multiphase** queuing system concept.
+The "SequentialAccessComposite" frame defines **multiphase** queuing system concept.
 The frame has "tail" slot.
 It is a result works this system.

 A typical example for used this classification are discussed in the subsequent section.